 Ride-Hailing and Mobility Workshop and Forum

 The City of Bloomington’s Council for Community Accessibility was funded to host an all-day training on ride-hailing and mobility management.
 The project had two components.
 An informational workshop for policy makers, transportation planners, and disability organizations about incorporating ride hailing services (Uber and Lyft) and other mobility options into public transit, followed by a more “how-to” workshop for people with disabilities and older adults.
-The featured speaker will be Judy Shanley from the National Center for Mobility Management.
+The featured speaker was Judy Shanley from the National Center for Mobility Management.

 Matching an Untapped Workforce: Available Careers in Health Care